apache/nuttx/configs/same70-xplained/README.txt

       CONFIG_SAMV7_TICKLESS_FREERUN=1  : Selects TC0 channel 1 for the free-
                                        : running timer

+  NOTE: In most cases, the slow clock will be used as the timer/counter input.
+The SAME70-Xplained board has pads for a 32.768KHz crystal, however, the boad ships with that position unpopulated.
+So, be default this will probably end up using the slow RC oscillator which will give you very bad timing.

+  If you add a crystal to your board, you can select to use it with the definition BOARD_HAVE_SLOWXTAL in the configs/same70-xplained/board.h file.

   SAME70 Timer Usage
   ------------------
   This current implementation uses two timers:  A one-shot timer to